marcozecchini/SelfDrivingCar/README.md

 # SelfDrivingCar
 This project using an Arduino Uno aims to realize a car able both to drive both automatically and sending commands from a PC, using a Processing GUI, connected with the car through two Xbee devices.

-The code doesn't use the Arduino Libraries but it directly writes and reads from the ATMega328, the Arduino internal microcontroller, registers.
+The code doesn't use the Arduino Libraries but it directly writes and reads directly using AVR commands.

-In addition it sends the value of LDR sensor, and eventually turns two LEDs on, and it also sends the RSSI power value among the two Xbees.
-RSSI is computing following this formula: **-(10 * у) * log(d) - A**, where **y** is the propagation factor, **d** is the distance between the nodes and **A** is the power at 1m.
+In addition it sends the value of LDR sensor, and eventually turns two LEDs on.

 ## Electronic circuit
 ![foto](https://github.com/marcozecchini/SelfDrivingCar/blob/master/Images/Circuit.png)